TS-Steff/PRTG-Veeam-MS365-Tenant/README.md

   - Job: *** | Success
   - Job: *** | Warning
   - Job: *** | Status

-These were counters for past backups
+These were counters for past backups.